 - Garmin Approach S60

 Note: we've ranked these from cheapest to most expensive according to prices at time of writing.

 If you’re anything like us, you’re rapidly approaching a shoebox full of wearables and would rather not add another.
-Hole 19 is a free app for Apple Watch and Android Wear that replicates many of the features you’ll find on dedicated trackers and does so with a super-slick, easy to use wrist-based interface.
+Hole 19 is a free app for Apple Watch and Wear OS that replicates many of the features you’ll find on dedicated trackers and does so with a super-slick, easy to use wrist-based interface.

 You can also add your strokes, putts and fairways made and sync it back to the companion smartphone app.
-The mobile app offers flyover views of holes, a full digital scorecard and the ability to book a round on your favourite course.
+The mobile app offers flyover views of holes, a full digital scorecard and the ability to book a round on your favorite course.

 The Bushell Excel GPS is an attractive watch golf fans will have no qualms about wearing once the round is over.
 It brings everything you’d expect in terms of shot measurements and distances to the hole as well as the distinguishing between the various hazards you’re likely to encounter during your round.